 Casinos have been around for as long as anyone can remember.
 They have been presenting people with an opportunity to tempt fate while having an exciting and thrilling time playing games of chance.
 For a long time, the US has been the recognized playing ground for both amateurs and professional casino players with Las Vegas lording it over some of their competitors in Europe and elsewhere.
-But recently, there has been worldwide development in new areas, like Macau and Singapore in Asia, which has opened up as new international casino destinations in the Far East.
+But recently, there has been worldwide development in new areas, like Macau and Singapore in Asia, which have opened up as the new, best casino international destinations in the Far East.
 Considering these recent movements in the global casino environment, it would be interesting to take a look at how much revenues are generated and where these casinos stand in the overall picture.

 Global Casino Overview